workingDog/czmlServer/readme.md

 Download and unzip this repository.

-Install [Cesium](https://cesiumjs.org/) and look at the [getting started tutorial](https://cesiumjs.org/tutorials/cesium-up-and-running/) to setup the web Node server, typically in a terminal:
+Install [Cesium](https://cesiumjs.org/) and look at the [getting started tutorial](https://cesiumjs.org/tutorials/cesium-up-and-running/) to setup the web Node server, typically in a terminal in the Cesium directory:

     node server.js